-Eleven locations have initially been identified for exploratory drilling at the Project site.
+Forty-one locations have initially been identified for exploratory drilling at the Spring Valley Exploration Project site.
 Additionally, boreholes may be added in subsequent years.
 The number of boreholes is not limited by this Permit, but all boreholes and sumps must be located within the specified Project area and must comply with all Permit requirements.

 The location of all active drill sumps must be identified in each quarterly monitoring report, along with a notice of new discharges in accordance with NAC 445A.258, subsection 1.
 The drilling program requires the construction of drill pads and collection sumps to manage excess drilling fluid generated.
 Following completion of drilling activities, the boreholes will be plugged and abandoned pursuant to Nevada Division of Water Resources regulatory requirements, then the pads and sumps will be backfilled and graded.
-Table 1 displays the locations of the initial boreholes.